Vicente Lava: Pre-World War II

-During World War II, Health Problems, and Death
+World War II

 In December 1941, as the Japanese struck Pearl Harbor, a simultaneous strike occurred at Clark Air Base in the Philippines.
 That month, the Communist Party, with the help of Lava, prepared a 12-point memorandum urging national unity and resistance against the Japanese, and pledging loyalty to the Philippines and United States.
-In February 1942, the leaders of the Communist Party were taken during a Japanese invasion, leaving Vicente Lava as the new general secretary.
+In February 1942, the leaders of the Communist Party were arrested during the Japanese invasion of the Philippines, leaving Vicente Lava as the new general secretary.
 One month later, in March, the Hukbalahap, an anti-Japanese guerilla force was formed in central Luzon, with Lava as one of its designers.

 A few months prior to the outbreak of the war, the Japanese offered Lava a sum of ₱1 million for his patented coconut process, but he refused to sell it, believing that it should only be used to advance Philippine industry.
 In July 1942, the Japanese raided the Lava family home in Bulakan in an attempt to obtain his coconut oil process, as the fuel created by this process could be used in the manufacture of explosives.

 In 1943, the headquarters of the Hukbalahap in Luzon was raided, and Lava returned to Manila to reorganize the movement from a distance.
-His proposals were rejected, and he was demoted in the party organization.
-In 1944, he worked on the organization of a new political party, the Democratic Alliance, and in 1946, he ran for senator for this party, but did not win the election.
-Beginning in 1944, Lava's health deteriorated.
-After the war, although he hoped to obtain equipment for his coconut process in the United States, he died of heart disease in Manila on September 16, 1947.
+His proposals were rejected and he was demoted in the party organization.
+In 1944, he worked on the organization of a new political party, the Democratic Alliance.
+Beginning in the same year, Lava's health deteriorated.

+Post-World War II

+In 1946, Lava ran as a senatorial candidate of the Democratic Alliance but was not elected.
+Although Lava hoped to obtain equipment for his coconut process from the United States, he died of heart disease in Manila on September 16, 1947.